spesmilo/electrum-server/HOWTO.md

 If your server gets a lot of traffic and you have a limited amount of RAM you may need to restart more often.

+Two more things for you to consider:
+1. To increase security you may want to close bitcoind for incoming connections and connect outbound only
+2. Consider restarting bitcoind (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network

 ### Step 11.
 (Finally!)
 Run Electrum server

 The magic moment has come: you can now start your Electrum server: